Welcome to Coventry University London

 As part of the enrolment process, we will take scans of your original documents.
 You must bring the following documents in order to enrol; without these you will not be able to enrol on your course:

 - CAS statement (Tier 4 only)

-- Original academic documents such as diplomas and transcripts and their official translations (as listed on CAS statement for Tier 4 students)
+- Original printed hard-copies of your academic documents, such as diplomas and transcripts and their official translations (as listed on CAS statement for Tier 4 students)

 Once you have had your documents checked in person, you will enrol online.
 When you enrol online, you will confirm your personal contact details and your course details.
 It is important you provide us with the correct address and telephone number, as these will be used for contacting you and creating Student Status Letters.

 Evidence of your deposit payment

 You will need to have paid £8,000 before enrolment.
 Read more details on how to make a payment.
 If someone else is sponsoring you, please bring a financial sponsorship letter as evidence.

 Please ensure you bring a print-out of your CAS and all the documents quoted on it.
 If you have any questions about your CAS, please complete this form.